-While MX and CDCC are the only standardized financial derivatives exchange and clearing house in Canada, their various component activities are exposed, in varying degrees, to competition.
+While MX and CDCC are the only standardized financial derivatives exchange and clearing house headquartered in Canada, their various component activities are exposed, in varying degrees, to competition.
 We compete by offering market participants a state-of-the-art electronic trading platform, an efficient, cost-effective and liquid marketplace for trade execution and transparent market and quotation data.
 Additionally, we are continually enhancing our product offering and providing additional efficiencies to our customers.
 We are committed to improving the technology, services, market integrity and liquidity of our markets.
 In addition to competition from foreign derivatives exchanges, the majority of derivatives trading occurs OTC or bilaterally between institutions.
 We may in the future also face competition from other Canadian marketplaces.

 With respect to providing clearing services for certain OTC-traded contracts, CDCC is targeting markets that already are or could easily be the focus of foreign clearing houses.
 The nature of these markets makes them attractive targets for all clearing houses in good standing throughout the world.
 Once such services are in place in a given clearing house, the main criterion for attracting such business is merely that both counterparties to a transaction clear through members of the clearing house.

-In the U.S., MX competes for market share of trading single stock options based on Canadianbased interlistings, or dual listings.
+In the U.S., MX competes for market share of trading single stock options based on Canadian-based interlistings, or dual listings.
 However, options traded in the U.S. are not fungible with those traded in Canada.

 BOX operates in the highly competitive U.S. equity options market.
-BOX's overall equity options market share increased from 3.8% in Q3/11 to 4.1% in Q3/12.
-BOX competes for market share with NYSE Amex Options, NYSE Arca Options, CBOE, International Securities Exchange (ISE), The NASDAQ Options Market, NASDAQ OMX PHLX and BATS Options among others.
+BOX's overall equity options market share increased from 3.3% in 2011 to 3.9% in 2012.
+BOX competes for market share with 10 options exchanges in the U.S.

-Energy Trading and Clearing - NGX and Shorcan Energy Brokers8
+Energy Trading and Clearing - NGX and Shorcan Energy Brokers